 \begin{mdframed}

-\subsection{Box 3: Outstanding Questions}
+\subsection{Box 2: Outstanding Questions}

-The integration of LLMs into cognitive science opens exciting avenues but also raises critical questions for future research.
-The following questions highlight key unresolved challenges and future directions based on the themes discussed in this review:

-\begin{enumerate} \item How can we best validate the accuracy and completeness of knowledge structures (e.g., research maps) automatically extracted by large language models (LLMs) from scientific literature (cf. Box~\ref{box:1})? \item When LLMs assist in formalization by generating novel computational models, what methods can ensure that these models are not just predictive ``black boxes" but also provide interpretable, mechanistic insights that advance human theoretical understanding? \item What are the fundamental limitations of using models trained predominantly on text to understand, simulate, or automate research related to cognitive processes deeply grounded in embodiment, perception, and action? \item What validation frameworks and ethical guidelines are necessary to ensure the reliability and responsible use of LLMs in automating different research stages such as hypothesis generation or outcome prediction? \item How do specific architectural choices, training regimes, and data compositions within open-source LLMs (cf. Box~\ref{box:2}) impact their suitability and potential biases when applied to different cognitive science problems? \item Can LLM-assisted generation of cognitive models lead to truly novel theoretical frameworks, or does it primarily accelerate the exploration within existing paradigms? \item What infrastructural, educational, and collaborative frameworks are needed to ensure that LLM-based tools are effectively implemented, maintained, and equitably accessible across the cognitive science community? \item What new scientific and educational practices are necessary to mitigate the risk of deskilling?
-How do we train researchers to use LLMs as complements that enhance critical and theoretical expertise, rather than as replacements for them? \end{enumerate} \end{mdframed}
+\begin{enumerate} \item How can we best validate the accuracy and completeness of knowledge synthesis (e.g., research maps) automatically extracted by language models from scientific literature? \item When language models assist in formalization by generating novel computational models, what methods can ensure that these models are not just predictive ``black boxes" but also provide interpretable, mechanistic insights that advance human theoretical understanding? \item What are the fundamental limitations of using models trained predominantly on text to understand, simulate, or automate research related to cognitive processes deeply grounded in embodiment, perception, and action? \item What validation frameworks and ethical guidelines are necessary to ensure the reliability and responsible use of language models in automating different research stages such as hypothesis generation or outcome prediction? \item How do specific architectural choices, training regimes, and data compositions within open-source language models impact their suitability and potential biases when applied to different cognitive science problems? \item Can language model-assisted generation of cognitive models lead to truly novel theoretical frameworks, or does it primarily accelerate the exploration within existing paradigms? \item What infrastructural, educational, and collaborative frameworks are needed to ensure that language model-based tools are effectively implemented, maintained, and equitably accessible across the cognitive science community? \item What new scientific and educational practices are necessary to mitigate the risk of deskilling?
+How do we train researchers to use language models as complements that enhance critical and theoretical expertise? \end{enumerate} \end{mdframed}